Enriqueoab/pythonSecurity/README.md

 1. Trap packets in a queue and access this queue and control it from our script.

-And the first thing that I want to do is redirect any packets that we receive on this computer to this queue, to the queue that we said will trap all the requests, all the responses.
+And the first thing that we want to do is redirect any packets that we receive on this computer to this queue, to the queue that we said will trap all the requests, all the responses.
 And to do that, we're going to use a program called IP Tables.
 This is a program that is installed on UNIX computers that allow us to modify routes on the computer.